lairaalmas/reactlots-the-sims-real-estate/README.md

 ## Disclaimer

-This fictional is a project for a fictional website that uses screenshots and information from the game The Sims 4.
+This is a project for a fictional website that uses screenshots and information from the game _The Sims 4_.
 The copyright is believed to belong to the distributor of the game or the publisher of the video game or the developers: [Maxis](https://www.ea.com/ea-studios/maxis)/[Eletronic Arts](https://www.ea.com/ea-studios).